cul/dlst-studio/faq.md

 ## How is the Studio set up?

 The Studio may be configured for a variety of small or larger group activities.
 It features tables and white boards on wheels, a large screen with speakers, a digital projector, a video camera with tripod, and wireless microphones.
 The room may be divided up into sections or opened up for larger groups.
+See pictures on the CTL website of [various setups of the Studio](http://ctl.columbia.edu/support/workshop-planning/208b-butler-library/).

 ## How many people can the Studio accommodate?